linyuehzzz/synthetic-populations/usa/README.md

 # Synthetic Population Data for Small Area Estimation in the United States

 This repository contains the reproducible code of a synthetic data generator for the United States.

-For the purpose of demonstration, we here show the use of tables from the [2010 United States Census Summary File 1 (SF1)] to generate the SASM for Franklin and Guernsey Counties, Ohio, USA.
-The SASM include 1,163,414 individuals in 22,826 census blocks of Franklin County, and 40,087 individuals in 3,768 census blocks of Guernsey County.
-Each individual in the SASM has five attributes: housing type, voting age, ethnicity, race, and sex.
-The SASM and metadata can be found at:
-- [Franklin]
-- [Guernsey]
-- [Codebook]
+The synthetic data can be found on Figshare at <https://doi.org/10.6084/m9.figshare.22056893>.
+We here show how the data is generated, validated, and used.

 ## Details
 This repository includes: